Entry #1 – Six Months to Departure –

 11/9 – Connecting flight from Amsterdam to Atlanta to Milwaukee

 In future updates I will breakdown the itinerary, share details about the accommodations, expected wildlife, etc. I will also cover topics such as packing (in a duffel <=33 lbs!), inoculations, camera equipment, etc. Plus, the fun items that help with anticipation such as books, movies, music, recipes and more!

 Lynn Clark is the owner of Journeys Travel Group, Inc. dba Travel Leaders located in Southeast Wisconsin.
+She is capturing her Journey to Tanzania through a series of blog posts that chronicle her experience leading up to the adventure in October 2021.
 Lynn has spent nearly three decades working in travel for industry leading brands including The Walt Disney Travel Company, Carlson Companies and Funjet Vacations.
 In 2017 she cast off the Corporate America lines and set sail for a new adventure, owning a travel agency.
 Her goal in life is to connect people and ideas in the pursuit of transformational experiences which most often come in the form of travel.